Built Shelter’s design system, cutting development time by 50%

 Now used across all internal and customer-facing products

-Shelter Insurance didn't have a design system.
+Shelter Insurance didn't have a design system

 Designers recreated the same components for every project, engineers built duplicate code, and insurance customers navigated inconsistent interfaces.